-All-terrain strollers are three-wheelers regular stroller that is built to provide comfort to your baby on any surface.
-The stroller is relatively heavy and generally weighs between 22 and 30 pounds.
+All-terrain strollers are three-wheelers or traditional strollers with larger wheels built to provide comfort to your baby on any surface.
+These strollers are relatively heavy and generally weigh between 22 and 36 lbs.
 They are typically large when folded.
 If you are looking for a light and compact stroller, this type of stroller is not the best option for you.
 If you want a durable and everyday stroller for any terrain, for example, uneven dirt, grass-field, or beach way, all-terrain models are the option you should consider.
 Many of you may confuse all-terrain strollers with jogging strollers, but they are different.
 All-terrains are designed specifically for various turfs, whereas jogging strollers are designed with jogging in mind.
 Some jogging strollers have all-terrain capacity, though!
 Let’s get to know what an all-terrain stroller is, what’s the benefit, how it’s different from a jogger and much more.

 What features make a stroller all-terrain?
 Let us find out.